digna-ai/releases/2024.09/Command Line Inteface.md

 ### Arguments

 - **PROJECT_NAME**: The name of the project for which data is to be inspected (required).
-Using the keyword all-projects in this argument instructs Digna to iterate over all existing projects and apply this command.
+Using the keyword all-projects in this argument instructs ***digna*** to iterate over all existing projects and apply this command.
 - **FROM_DATE**: The starting date and time for the data inspection.
 Acceptable formats include %Y-%m-%d, %Y-%m-%dT%H:%M:%S, or %Y-%m-%d %H:%M:%S (required).
 - **TO_DATE**: The ending date and time for the data inspection, following the same formats as FROM_DATE (required).